matthew-brett/pydagogue/git_annex_from_scratch.md

 git show main
 ```

 To recap - Git itself never got a copy of `my_large_file`.
-The contents of `my_large_file` belongs to Git annex, and is stored in the `.git/annex` directory, that does not get transferred when you clone the repository.
+The contents of `my_large_file` belongs to Git-Annex, and is stored in the `.git/annex` directory, that does not get transferred when you clone the repository.
 Git itself only has the symbolic link to the file.
 But as we'll see soon, it does know where copies of `my_large_file` live, through the information in the `git-annex` branch.

 To illustrate, if we do a direct clone of this `my-repo` repository, we do not have the contents of `my_large_file`; we only have the symlink: